Profiles of all new principals named during the 2018-19 year

 Rebecca Nicolas, Fern Creek High School

 Nicolas has spent her entire 20-year career with JCPS.
-She taught English at Ballard and Doss high schools, before becoming an assistant principal at Doss from 2005-2008 and Fern Creek High from 2010-2018.
+She taught English at Ballard and Doss High Schools, before becoming an assistant principal at Doss from 2005–08 and Fern Creek High from 2010–18.

-She had been serving as interim principal at Fern Creek since Aug.
-6, but was named the permanent leader on Sept.
+She had served as interim principal at Fern Creek since Aug.
+6 but was named the permanent leader on Sept.
 10.

 “Dr. Nicolas is an experienced administrator who has been instrumental in the transformative work at Fern Creek High School,” said Glenn Baete, the district’s assistant superintendent of high schools.
 “We all look forward to her taking Fern Creek to even higher levels as the school’s new leader.”